 The Ohio sports betting bill determines which counties will land these licenses according to population.

 - 1 license: counties with a population of 100,000 to 399,999

 - 3 licenses: counties with a population of 400,000 to 799,999

 - 5 licenses: counties with a population over 800,000

 Counties that draw significant tourism will be eligible to apply for licenses even if they miss the population threshold.
 Counties with a population of at least 50,000 but less than 100,000 will qualify if they attract at least 5 million tourists per year.

 Based on the latest census data released in March, 27 counties meet the minimum threshold of 100,000 residents.

 PlayOhio is tracking which Ohio counties are likely to have a retail sportsbook.

-Bars, restaurants and grocery stores that operate Ohio Lottery terminals and are looking to host a betting kiosk operator may apply during this window.
+The second application window ran from July 15-Aug.
+15. Bars, restaurants and grocery stores that operate Ohio Lottery terminals and want to host a sports betting kiosk operator applied during this window.